We’ve curated a list of resources that we think could be helpful during this time

 Quartet Community Foundation (Bristol, Bath & North East Somerset, North Somerset and South Gloucestershire) Coronavirus Response Fund – This grant programme aims to support local activities that are helping communities affected by the Coronavirus outbreak.
 It will offer local charitable and community organisations emergency funding to support emerging challenges faced within local communities as a result of the continuing threat of Coronavirus.
 Grants up to £5,000 for single organisations and up to £20,000 for partnerships

-Connect with other arts and health professionals, close to you – join our AHSW Zoom network meetings
+Connect with other arts and health professionals, close to you – join our AHSW Zoom Webinars and network meetings

 Take part in our new AHSW Virtual Action Learning Sets – a free opportunity for peer-to-peer learning facilitated by trained professionals.